Equity Action Plans

 SBA offers support for each stage of the entrepreneurship journey through products and services.
 Entrepreneurs of underserved communities can experience barriers to accessing those resources.
 The 2022 and 2023 Equity Action Plans, in conjunction with Executive Order (EO) 13985 (“Advancing Racial Equity and Support for Underserved Communities Through the Federal Government”), and EO 14031 (“Further Advancing Racial Equity and Support for Underserved Communities Through The Federal Government”), outline how SBA will reduce barriers and improve access to the following resources:

 - Business Counseling, Training, and Services

-The plan also highlights SBA’s commitment to advancing civil rights including leadership from the agency’s Office of Diversity Inclusion and Civil Rights.
-It aligns with SBA’s mission to work with a wide diversity of businesses across America and the broad way those companies need to access a diverse set of services to get where they need to be – SBA’s equity plan ensures we’re reaching those businesses that need help accessing the resources available to them.
+The plans align with SBA’s mission to work with a wide diversity of businesses across America and the broad way those companies need to access a diverse set of services to get where they need to be.
+SBA’s equity plan ensures we’re reaching those businesses that need help accessing the resources available to them.

 Under the direction of Administrator Guzman, the SBA Equity Team tasked senior leaders throughout the agency with developing an office-level Equity Action Plan for each of SBA’s program areas.